FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 FreeCAD.myVariable = myListVariable
 ```

 can run and load values into the global variable.
-Later a second program called \'Program B\' can run and retrieve the value:
+Later a second program called \'Program B\' can run and retrieve the value   *

 ```python